dentarg/pynik/README.md

 ## Environment variables

-Configure your bot with environment variables:
+Configure your bot with the following environment variables:

 | Environment variable   | Description                                       |
 |------------------------|---------------------------------------------------|